The NeverEnding Story (film): LaserDisc

-The NeverEnding Story was released by Warner Bros. on LaserDisc with a digital stereo soundtrack in 1985.
+The NeverEnding Story was released by Warner Home Video on LaserDisc with a digital stereo soundtrack in 1985.
 A widescreen LaserDisc was released on 28 August 1991; no special features were included.

 DVD

-The region-1 DVD was first released in 2001 by Warner Bros, containing only the North American release of the film.
+The region-1 DVD was first released in 2001 by Warner Home Video, containing only the North American release of the film.
 The only audio option is a 2.0 stereo mix in either English or Spanish.
 The theatrical trailer is the lone extra feature presented.
 There is also a lavish 2003 European version, which is a two-disc special edition with packaging shaped like the book from the film, and containing both the North American and German releases of the film.
-Various extras, such as a 45-minute documentary, music video, and galleries, are presented on the second disc.
+Various extras, such as a 45-minute documentary, a music video and galleries, are presented on the second disc.

 There is no English audio for the German version of the film.
 This edition has gone out of print.
 The standard single-disc edition is also available for the region-2 market.
 A Dutch import has also appeared on the Internet in various places, which not only contains the North American release of the film, but also includes a remastered DTS surround sound track, which is not found in either the German or the region-1 releases.
 In 2008, Czech- and Slovak-language DVD versions appeared in the Czech Republic and Slovakia.

 Blu-ray

 The first Blu-ray release is a region-free Dutch edition on 24 March 2007.

-Warner released a region-A Blu-ray edition of the film in March 2010.
+Warner Home Video released a region-A Blu-ray edition of the film in March 2010.
 The disc includes a lossless DTS-HD Master Audio 5.1 surround track, which marks the first time a 5.1 surround track has been included in a US home-video version of the film.
 No special features or theatrical trailer are included.
 German releases feature the original Klaus Doldinger soundtrack with the original English audio track.

-An 30th Anniversary Edition Blu-ray was released in October 2014, which duplicates the DTS surround track of its predecessor.
+A 30th Anniversary Edition Blu-ray was released in October 2014, which duplicates the DTS surround track of its predecessor.
 Originally described as a "newly" remastered version of the film, Warner released a statement indicating that "the only remastered version is The NeverEnding Story II", while not elaborating further on this current US release.
 The 30th Anniversary Edition contains the original theatrical trailer, a commentary track by director Wolfgang Petersen, documentaries and interviews from both 1984 and 2014, and a German-language/English-subtitled feature detailing the digital restoration process of the film.